 Positioning the manikin: Before the start and during the race, the manikin handler positions the manikin - vertically and facing the turn wall at its natural buoyancy position - anywhere within the allotted lane.
-For the placement of the manikin for the 11 and under Junior Lifeguard Games competitors, the manikin handler positions the manikin within the allotted lane.
+For the placement of the manikin for the 11 yr. and under competitors, the manikin handler positions the manikin within the allotted lane.
 The manikin is positioned floating on its back, with its head in the direction of the finish.